 After you have that recorder in your pocket, how do you capture audio?
-When you tap the Voice Memos icon on the Home screen or in the Extras folder, where it typically hangs out, up pops the screen displayed in Figure 7-8.
+When you tap the Voice Memos icon in the Utilities folder, up pops a screen similar to the one displayed in Figure 7-8.
 You use the app with the iPhone microphone, whose location varies by model (see Chapter 1 for details), or with a Bluetooth headset mic or an external microphone.